Naresh-Kumar-M/number-generator/README.md

 ## Design
 Number generation system uses in memory H2 database to save the tasks/bulk tasks created by task API.
 The state of task is set to QUEUED when the task is created.
 A scheduled task processor (runs every 10 seconds by default) fetches all the task requests in QUEUED state for processing.
 The task state is changed to IN_PROGRESS when task is being processed.
 The number generator method will generate the number sequence and sleeps for a random time between 10 to 30 seconds.
-As a performance imporvement, the result of task is checked against the already run task and computed only if its not computed previously.
+As a performance improvement, the result of task is checked against the already run task and computed only if its not computed previously.

 ## How to run
 - clone the repository and run following commands to start service